New Hampshire NASA EPSCoR

 Research Cooperative Agreements

 2. Research Cooperative Agreements address high-priority NASA research and technology development needs.
-They are expected to establish research activities that will make significant contributions to strategic research and technology development priorities of one or more of the Mission Directorates and contribute to overall research infrastructure...the most recent call is available through NASA NSPIRES for the most recent call.
+They are expected to establish research activities that will make significant contributions to strategic research and technology development priorities of one or more of the Mission Directorates and contribute to overall research infrastructure...the most recent call is available through NASA NSPIRES.

 These research awards are typically up to $750,000 for a 3-year period.
 A 50% to 100% match (non-federal source of funds, cash or in-kind) is usually required for every NASA dollar awarded, but match requirements in each solicitation announcement may vary.

-All institutions of higher learning within the state of New Hampshire (the 'jurisdiction') are eligible to compete, however as only one proposal may be submitted per jurisdiction, there is a down-selection process done through the NH NASA EPSCoR Director's office.
-Currently, NASA policy is to make the award PI the jurisdictional director, who then issues a sub-award to the proposal's Science Investigator.
+All institutions of higher learning within the state of New Hampshire (the 'jurisdiction') are eligible to compete as the science lead investigator's institution, however as only one proposal may be submitted per jurisdiction, there is a down-selection process done through the NH NASA EPSCoR Director's office.
+Currently, NASA policy is to make the award PI the jurisdictional director, who then issues a sub-award to the proposal's Science Lead Investigator.

 Because the PI-Manager is the jurisdictional director, there will be project administrative costs applied against the award amount.
 The amount of these administrative costs depend in part on how many sub-awards are involved.
 Note that the cost share for this administrative cost will be the responsibility of the Sc-I.